Creating A Data Model (EX)

 See Aggregating Data Model Rows for step by step instructions on aggregating rows.
 Note that while the linked page discusses EX + CX reporting functionality, the steps to aggregate data in an Employee Journey Analytics project are the same (you will use 2 EX projects instead of 1 EX and 1 CX).

-Attention: There is a limit of 1,000 columns for your output data set. - Click anywhere on your data model to return to it.
+Attention: There is a limit of 1,000 columns for your output dataset.

 Previewing Your Data Model